OlexandrStepanov/OSBlurSlideMenu/README.md

 ## License

-RESideMenu is available under the Apache v2.0 license.
+OSBlurSlideMenu is available under the Apache v2.0 license.
 Refer to LICENSE file for details.

 Copyright © 2014 Oleksandr Stepanov.